sravani2604/blog/blog/content/blog/Installing and Creating a Static Website with Hugo.md

 ## Applying a Config for the Site

-Now you theme is in place you will need to add some bits to the config file for the site so that it can use the theme.
+Now your theme is in place you will need to add some bits to the config file for the site so that it can use the theme.

 If you look at the theme files you copied over, there is an exampleSite directory with some examples that you can copy.
 In there copy the config.toml file and paste it to the root of your new site.
 In my case this is at **C:\Hugo\blog**.
 I'm not going to go into detail [about the config file](https://gohugo.io/getting-started/configuration/) but take a look and you can edit things like the title to configure the site the way you want.